-In support of our established security measures, Greenbrier Christian Academy has a closed campus policy.
-Full cooperation with these policies will reduce classroom disruption and insure safety and security for students.
+In support of our established security measures, Greenbrier Christian Academy has a closed campus policy

-- All visitors must be approved to enter the building and are required to check in with the appropriate office to secure a Visitor's Pass which must be worn at all times while on campus. - To secure a badge, visitors will be asked to leave personal identification (driver's license). - Visitors who fail to secure a visitor's pass from the school office will be escorted by a staff member to the appropriate office to secure a pass. - Prior to leaving the campus, the visitor's pass should be returned to the school office. - All visitors entering the Academy are asked to dress modestly and appropriately and in accordance with the school standards. - Guests may visit during lunch if permission has been granted by the appropriate administrator ahead of time. - The only students who may visit during class times will be those who are prospective enrollees.
-In order to notify the appropriate teachers, the divisional administrator must have at least one day's notice prior to the desired visit.
-The administrator will establish a time limit and grant permission for the visit. - Parents should not approach a teacher during regular school hours for conferences or discussion without a scheduled appointment. - Parental classroom observations may be permitted with administrative approval.
-Volunteer opportunities are available to parents to allow for effective classroom interaction and observation.
+- All visitors must be approved to enter the building and are required to check in with the appropriate office to secure a Visitor's Pass. - Visitors will be asked to leave personal identification to obtain a Visitor's Pass. - The visitor's pass should be returned to the school office upon exiting. - GCA school dress standards of modesty apply to all visitors. - Guests may visit during lunch if prior permission has been granted by the appropriate administrator. - Parents should not approach a teacher during regular school hours for conferences or discussion without a scheduled appointment. - Parental classroom observations may be permitted with administrative approval.